remoteit/code_samples/api_tools/README.md

 [Import the Insomnia Collection](https://docs.insomnia.rest/insomnia/import-export-data) - Once you have downloaded the collection file you would like to work with, you can then import it into Insomnia.
 The Insomnia UI may change based on their releases, please refer to their documentation.

 [Postman setup](https://link.remote.it/docs/postman)
 [Import the Postman Collection](https://learning.postman.com/docs/getting-started/importing-and-exporting/importing-data/) - Once you have downloaded the collection file you would like to work with, you can then import it into Postman.
 The Postman UI may change based on their releases, please refer to their documentation.
+You can also import the environment variables which you will need to update with your credential values.

 ## Using the collections

 Once you have setup your tool, you are ready to use the collection!
 The collection is broken down into categories of queries and mutations.
 These include, but are not limited to, samples of working with your device list, specific devices, connections, event logs and your account.